Eliot Coleman: Career

-Principles advocated
+Organic farming principles

 In his writing, Coleman promotes small-scale organic farming practices and sustainable agriculture.
 One of his central principles is "small is better," advocating business growth through improved production and marketing, rather than physical expansion.
 He also favors direct relationships with customers; the relationships can take many flexible forms, but he considers them more important societally than organic certification itself.

 His principles also include favoring the biologic over the technologic, and the preventive over the corrective, when seeking solutions to agricultural challenges.
 He readily advocates technology wherever appropriate (including inventing new hand tools and agricultural machinery), but he tries to get the resiliency of life itself to prevent problems, in preference to using technology to fix them after they have developed.
 He thus favors soil health (via crop rotation and soil amendments) and locally optimized timing of sowing and harvest as keys to plant health that render most other pest control and plant disease control efforts unnecessary.
 He advocates accepting external forces (such as biologic and thermal realities) and using them to one's own advantage instead of fighting them with chemicals (as against soil deficiencies, plant diseases, insect pests, and weeds) or with fuel consumption (as against cold weather).
 It is this principle, as well as the gradual dilution of the connotations of the word organic, that leads him to prefer the word biologic rather than organic as the best description of his methods.

 Like many organic farmers, Coleman advocates the prevention-not-treatment approach to weed control.
 He therefore favors fast, light, frequent cultivation with purpose-built hoe types, skimming weed seedlings off the soil surface with an action that is more like shaving than chopping (hoes "like razors rather than axes").
 To that end, he developed the collinear hoe (or collineal hoe).

 Coleman is a leader in developing and sharing the concept that in season extension a distinction can be made between extending the growing season and extending the harvest season.